roncli/node-database/README.md

 See the [mssql](https://github.com/tediousjs/node-mssql) package for more examples of settings and how to query using the library.

 ## Version history

+### 1.0.2 - 5/7/2018
+* Use promises recently added to the mssql library for better exception handling.

 ### 1.0.1 - 5/7/2018
 * Make the class more object-oriented so that we can have multiple instances connecting to multiple databases.